 Research background

-Endoscopic resection for superficial non-ampullary duodenal epithelial tumor (SNADET) is a challenging technique, due to the anatomical peculiarity of the procedure and the high frequency of the adverse event.
-Moreover, there are few reports on the treatment outcome of endoscopic resection in many cases because of its relative rarity.
+Endoscopic resection (ER) for superficial non-ampullary duodenal epithelial tumor (SNADET) is a challenging technique, due to the anatomical peculiarity of the procedure and the high frequency of the adverse event.
+Moreover, there are few reports on the treatment outcome of ER in many cases because of its relative rarity.

 Research motivation